call us : 1300 462 284 24/7 SUPPORT

 The gas fitter should provide a record of the gas safety check.
 The document must include:

-• the full name and business details, including the licence or registration number, of the gas fitter who did the check
+• The full name and business details, including the licence or registration number, of the gas fitter who did the check

-• the date the safety check was conducted
+• The date the safety check was conducted

-• the results of the check, including any servicing and repairs required and actions taken to address any repair.
+• The results of the check, including any servicing and repairs required and actions taken to address any repair.

 RECORD KEEPING

-• a compliance certificate (if applicable)
+• A compliance certificate (if applicable)

-• a document from the licensed gas fitter who carried out the safety check.
+• A document from the licensed gas fitter who carried out the safety check.

 If you have further gas work carried out after the check, you must also keep the compliance certificate or tax invoice relating to that work.